-The permanent acquisition of the extent of the rights sought is unacceptable for operational railway land, whether expressed to be exercisable on a temporary or permanent basis, and where any rights are granted then it is necessary for those rights to be appropriately controlled through asset protection arrangements which the Order does not seek to provide.
-RfL is still analysing the rights the Order is seeking, but at this stage RfL has material concerns about maintaining operational access to the railway if the rights sought under the Order were granted aside from concerns about the protection of the railway.

-2. Lack of engagement in seeking property rights

-Whilst RfL have been engaging in relation to an asset protection agreement with the developer on works to the west of the railway, it was only in January that the requirement for any property rights on the east side of the railway first arose and no material discussion for any asset protection arrangements with the developer for works on the east side of the railway has taken place to date.
-It was further only clear what the property requirements were when the Order was made and a copy received by RfL.
+The permanent acquisition of the extent of the rights sought is unacceptable for operational railway land, whether expressed to be exercisable on a temporary or permanent basis, and where any rights are granted then it is necessary for those rights to be appropriately controlled through asset protection arrangements, which the Order does not seek to provide.
+Network Rail is still analysing the rights that the Order is seeking, but at this stage, Network Rail has material concerns about maintaining operational access to the railway if the rights sought under the Order were granted aside from concerns about the protection of the railway.
+2. Lack of engagement in seeking property rights Whilst Network Rail have entered into an APA with the developer on works to the west of the railway, it was only in January that the requirement for any property rights on the east side of the railway first arose, and as such, no material discussion for any asset protection arrangements with the developer for works on the east side of the railway has taken place to date.
+It was further only made clear what the property requirements were when the Order was made and a copy received by Network Rail.
 No attempt was therefore made to negotiate the rights now sought under the Order by agreement before the Order was made.
 In addition, the developer has not proactively sought the rights required by agreement since the Order has been made.
 The Order has therefore not been made as a last resort.

-3. Acquisition of a permanent right for the temporary use of land

-The rights required here are effectively temporary to facilitate the development.
+3. Acquisition of a permanent right for the temporary use of land The rights required here are effectively temporary to facilitate the development.
 Nevertheless, the rights sought are permanent ones granting rights over the operational railway that would be uncontrolled not just for the short term but also the long term.
-Temporary possession under a compulsory purchase order is currently not possible until the provisions in the Neighbourhood Planning Act 2017 are commenced and what is being sought through the rights here is an attempt to seek temporary possession through the acquisition of permanent rights.
-However, the acquisition of permanent rights to facilitate a temporary requirement is disproportionate and inappropriate, and even more so in the case of the acquisition of rights against operational railway land.

-RfL will discuss the property requirements with the developer and the London Borough of Haringey to understand their requirement together with securing the necessary asset protection arrangements for any rights and more generally for the development on the east side of the railway.
-However, until an agreement is in place that adequately protects the railway and the safety of the development, RfL will continue to object to the Order.
+Temporary possession under a 'Compulsory Purchase Order' is currently not possible until the provisions in the Neighbourhood Planning Act 2017 are commenced and what is being sought through the rights here is an attempt to seek temporary possession through the acquisition of permanent rights.
+However, the acquisition of permanent rights to facilitate to a temporary requirement is disproportionate and inappropriate, and even more so in the case of the acquisition of rights against operational railway land.
+Network Rail will discuss the property requirements with both the developer and the London Borough of Haringey to understand their requirements together with securing the necessary asset protection arrangements for any rights and more generally for the development on the eastern side of the railway.
+However, until an agreement is in place that adequately protects the railway and the safety of the development, Network Rail will continue to object to the Order.
+Regards,

-Yours sincerely

-Maxine Greaves

-For Head of Operational Property

-Enc Representation and application under s16 Acquisition of Land Act 1981 dated 7 March 2023
+Tony Ridley

+Surveyor - Property Services Network Rail Property (Anglia & Eastern Region) M: W: www.networkrail.co.uk/property

+E: tony.ridley@networkrail.co.uk

+Follow us on Twitter: @NetworkRail Diversity and Inclusion Champion Property Digital Ninja

+Without Prejudice and Subject to Contract

+(We work flexibly at Network Rail - so whilst it suits me to email you now, I do not expect a response or action outside of your own working hours.)